page_title_detailed

 • In a randomized trial, you won’t be able to choose your treatment.

-• Remember that although you might not get the new therapy, you will still get the standard treatment appropriate for your care.
+• Remember that although you might not get the new treatment, you will still get the standard treatment appropriate for your care.

 • Ask the study team and your insurer what will be covered.